Flawed normative ethics of virtue, rules and consequences applied to domesticated companion animals

-I do see the apparent absurdity of making a sanctuary for Chihuahuas but they are the dog breed found most often in shelters, even with all their breeding, only a very few domesticated animals prefer human companionship to being with their own kind.
-So, why should some animals who have been trained and often bred to be in circuses or as “exotic” pets or living for generations in cramped zoos be rescued to our best approximation of their natural habitat while rescued domesticated animals are not afforded that option?
+I do see the apparent absurdity of making a sanctuary for Chihuahuas but they are the dog breed found most often in shelters, even with all our cruel and manipulative breeding, only a very few domesticated companion animals prefer human companionship to being with their own species.
+So, why should some animals who have been trained and often bred to be in circuses or as “exotic” pets or living for generations in cramped zoos be rescued to our best approximation of their natural habitat, while rescued domesticated “pet” animals are not normally afforded that option?